 D-104.c: Residency during Custody and Visitation Arrangements

-Boards must be aware that a child who is temporarily living with a parent on court-ordered visitation is considered to be residing with the parent during the visitation arrangement.
+Boards must inform staff members that a child who is temporarily living with a parent on court-ordered visitation is considered to be residing with the parent during the visitation arrangement.

 Boards may allow child care to continue or be suspended, depending on the particular family and child care arrangements, for custody arrangements of short duration (for example, two weeks during the summer or one week a month).

-Boards must be aware that CCS may only be suspended at the concurrence of the parent, as described in D-806.
+Boards must inform staff members that CCS may only be suspended at the concurrence of the parent, as described in D-806.

 D-104.d: Residency for Children Experiencing Homelessness

 A family who is experiencing homelessness might not have a stable residence to report.
 Therefore, the family’s primary sleeping location at time of eligibility determination should be used to determine county of residence.
 Homeless families have three months to provide documentation of eligibility, including primary night-time residence.
 Boards must accept self-attestation of night-time residence when other documentation is not available.
-Parents may self-attest by completing the residency information questions in the TX3C parent application.
+Parents may self-attest by completing the residency information questions in the TX3C—Parent Central application.
 As with all families applying for services, parents must be made aware that if they provide inaccurate information, it may be subject to fact-finding and potential fraud determination.

-Resource:
+Resource: TAB 318 Determining Homelessness for Child Care Services

-Boards must also be aware that the child care case management system requires a residence address, although families experiencing homelessness lack primary residences.
+Boards must also inform staff members that the child care case management system requires a residence address, although families experiencing homelessness lack primary residences.
 Board child care contractors should work with families and other agencies that serve them to identify the best means to communicate and use the most practical address.

 Some options for the residence address include using the address of the workforce center, a homeless shelter, or the child care provider (if the provider agrees).
-US Postal Service (USPS) “General Delivery” may also be utilized if the customer is able to get to a post office that makes that service available.
+U.S. Postal Service (USPS) “General Delivery” may also be utilized if the customer is able to get to a post office that makes that service available.

 D-105: Determining the Family Size

-When determining family size, Boards must be aware of the following definitions.
+When determining family size, Boards must inform staff members of the following definitions.

 D-105.a: Family and Household Dependents